ramanujds/ust-global-2023/README.md

 - What is GitLab?

-- Online source code repository
+- Online source code repository (remote repository)

 - Git has repositories
 - We can save our changes to the repository using <b>git commit</b>